 Be sure to take thorough notes during in the field research.
-It’ll likely be hard to keep up with your notes so if possible, get consent from learners to record your sessions.
-That way, you can refer back to recordings later and avoid problems of faulty memory.
+It’ll likely be hard to keep up with your notes, so if possible, get consent from learners to record your sessions.
+That way, you can refer back to the recordings later and avoid problems of faulty memory.
 If you can, capture photos and video during observations—it’ll be helpful to bring back to your team during brainstorming.

 Translate your notes into findings right away

 Don’t wait to synthesize your findings.
 Schedule time to regroup immediately after each stage of research.
 Try to avoid waiting until the very end of your research to reflect.
 Instead, take an interval approach and plan time to summarize your findings after every third or fourth interview.
 Do it as you go and try to reconcile your findings at each stage.

 Field research tools don’ts:

 Here’s some field study research you should know.
 The Hawthorne effect occurs when people behave differently because they know they are being watched.
 It’s human nature, right?
 Our presence during in the field research can impact our audience and influence them to change their behavior, obscuring the very truths we’re there to observe.
 When interacting with learners, be vague about why you’re there and avoid asking leading questions.

 Get caught up in the yellow Walkman trap

 Don’t just ask learners what they think, force them to make a choice.
 It’s the best way to find out what learners really think and avoid the yellow Walkman trap.
 In the 1980s, Sony did a focus group about a new, yellow version of the Walkman.
 During interviews, everyone seemed to love the sporty yellow color—they thought the old, black version was boring.
 On their way out, participants were offered a free Walkman in the color of their choice—everyone took a black Walkman.